 Pro Tip: Use a project proposal template to ensure consistency and clarity in your definition of project scope.

-Don't overpromise to win a project.
-Be upfront about what's feasible within the given timeframe and budget.
+Do not overpromise to win a project.
+Be upfront about what is feasible within the given timeframe and budget.
 Clearly communicate any limitations or potential challenges.
 This transparency builds trust and helps manage expectations.

 Pro Tip: Use a kickoff meeting to align on project expectations, scope, and limitations.
 Document the discussion to avoid misunderstandings later.